configcat/docs/website/docs/sdk-reference/php.md

 ## HTTP Client

 The SDK by default uses [Guzzle](https://docs.guzzlephp.org/en/stable/index.html) for the underlying HTTP calls.
-Its configurable through the `\ConfigCat\Http\GuzzleFetchClient::create()` method at the SDK's initialization.
+The default HTTP client is customizable through the `\ConfigCat\Http\GuzzleFetchClient::create()` method at the SDK's initialization.
+To learn more about Guzzle's customization options see the [official documentaion](https://docs.guzzlephp.org/en/stable/request-options.html).

 ```php
 $client = new \ConfigCat\ConfigCatClient("#YOUR-SDK-KEY#", [